 MORITORING PERFORMANCE We expect all of our students to work hard at all times.
-All students are closely monitored to ensure this.
+All students are closely monitored to ensure this is the case.
 If a member of staff is concerned that a student is working below their expected grade, despite all their own best efforts to improve the student's performance, they shall refer them.
 In the first instance their tutor will interview them.
-If a second referral is received, a member of Leadership will interview the student and set them targets to improve.
+If a second referral is received, Mrs Lockley (director of post 16) will interview the student and set them targets to improve.
 If these targets are not met parents will be invited to attend an interview alongside their son/daughter.
-Following this, if students are consistently working below their expected grades, and are not demonstrating that they wish to improve the situation, they will be asked to leave.
+Following this, if students continue to work below their expected grades, and are not demonstrating that they wish to improve the situation, they will be asked to leave.
 ATTENDANCE You are expected to attend school every day.
 Students whose attendance falls below 95% can expect to be seen by Mrs Lockley.
 Students are expected to arrive at school on time.
 Any concerns with poor punctuality will be dealt with by the Form tutor and then with Mrs Lockley.
 DRESS CODE We realise that this is the age when young adults really start becoming individuals, but it's also the time when they are firming up their decisions about their future.
 Most of our students' futures involve them wearing 'smart business dress', hence our strict dress code.
 Uniform must be worn correctly at all times.
 If there is any infringement, students will not be permitted to return to Sixth Form until it is corrected.
 Male students must wear a two-piece suit, with a shirt, tie and smart shoes.
 They may also wear a V neck jumper under a jacket in cold weather and a stud in each ear lobe is also allowed.
 Female students must wear a blazer with smart trousers or a knee length skirt and a shirt or blouse.
 Smart shoes must also be worn.
-CHOOSING COMPSE BY WAY OF EXAMPLE If you want to do something hands on such as a career in fashion design, then A Level Art Textiles would be ideal.
-Similarly, if you are better at practical work and completing coursework assignments then a BTEC subject such as Sport, Performing Arts or Childcare would be a good match for you.
-If you are more traditionally 'academic' then subjects such as Maths, Chemistry or Psychology, where exams make up all of the assessment, are the type of subjects you should consider.
-On the other hand, if you wanted to do something more 'academic' like becoming a film critic, then film studies A level would be more appropriate.
-If you achieved AAB across your A levels you could read film studies at Exeter University.
-They wouldn't automatically accept BTEC, although applicants would be "considered on an individual basis'.
-You will need a minimum of 5 GCSE levels, grades 4-9, including English and maths and at least three other subjects.
-COURSES Some courses require at least a grade 6 so please check individual course descriptions.
-Everyone who achieves our entry requirements is capable of achieving in the courses we offer.
-All of our courses in this prospectus are at Level 3.
-By way of comparison, GCSEs are Level 2 courses and first year undergraduate bachelors' degrees are Level 4.
-We are building on our students' previous success and preparing them for the next stage of their educational journey.
-HOW MANY COURSES?